tpolecat/atto/README.md

 - You don't have to extend a trait or implement any methods.
 - There is no tokenizer; the input type is always `Char`.
-- Abstractions are better defined, which leads to simpler, more general code. `Parser` is a scalaz `Monad` for example, which gives us a lot of helpful operations for free.
+- Abstractions are better defined, which leads to simpler, more general code. `Parser` is a cats `Monad` for example, which gives us a lot of helpful operations for free.
 - Parsers are *incremental* which means you can evaluate whether a prefix of your input is "ok so far."
 This can be helpful when working with streams or interactive UIs.

 It's not a big deal to construct and use **atto** parsers; use them in any situation where you might otherwise reach for regular expressions or raw string manipulation.